Looking for fence decorating ideas for your front garden, backyard or even patio space? Then you've landed on the right page.

-While a garden fence is traditionally used to define a boundary and provide security, that doesn't mean they can't also be beautiful or useful in other ways.
+While a fence is traditionally used to define a boundary and provide security, that doesn't mean garden fence ideas can't also be beautiful and useful in other ways.

 What's more, according to a recent national survey conducted across independent estate agents, having a well-maintained fence is a great way to ensure you sell your house quickly and secure a top price for your property.

-To get you started, we've rounded up the best garden fence decorating ideas that combine functionality with style.
+To get you started, we've rounded up the best garden fence decorating ideas, that combine functionality with style and will complement your other garden ideas perfectly.

 1. Give your fence a modern look